-The River Conservation Society was founded in March 1990 in York, Western Australia, in response to increasing public concern over the degradation of the riparian environment of the Avon River.
-Threats to the river and its riparian zones from uncontrolled grazing of stock led to degradation of natural vegetation and the erosion of embankments and surrounding areas.
-Other threats to the Avon River’s unique and diverse environment such as increasing water nutrient levels, frequent occurrence of algal blooms, rising salinity, rising acidity levels and a threatened biological ecology has given cause for concern and highlighted the need for community and scientific awareness of the Avon River ecology.
+The River Conservation Society (R.C.S.) was founded in March 1990 in response to increasing public concern over the degradation of the riparian environment of the Avon River.
+Loss of natural vegetation and the erosion of embankments and surrounding areas from uncontrolled grazing of stock as well as threats from increasing water nutrient levels, frequent occurrence of algal blooms, rising salinity, rising acidity levels and a threatened biological ecology had given cause for concern.
+These threats highlighted the need for community and scientific awareness of the Avon River ecology.

 The River Conservation Society pioneered a fencing program to assist landowners to fence along waterways and to repair old or damaged fences.
 During 1997 and 1999 the R.C.S. successfully obtained assistance from the then Water and Rivers Commission (now Department of Water) to excavate sand sediment encroaching into Gwambygine Pool due to erosion of the upper riverine and riparian zones.
 In 2011 sand sediment due to erosion was also removed from Katrine Pool downstream from Northam and Reserve Pool near Beverley, both Avon Basin towns.

 Surveys previously conducted by the R.C.S. have included scientific biological surveys of Avon River pool systems such as Gwambygine Pool near York, research of the native turtle and native Rakali (water rat) populations and other aquatic fauna along the Avon River and hydrology surveys to monitor salinity and acidity levels on conservation reserves within the Avon Basin.
 Other surveys have included birds along the river foreshore and flora and fauna surveys of remnant bush reserves within the Shire of York.